Manage cookie preferences here.

 - Sharing with third parties involved in the event process (e.g., hotel booking companies)

-Once your data has been shared with a third party, ASCO no longer has direct control over that information, but we require our partners to agree to follow GDPR.
+Once your data has been shared with a third party, ASCO no longer has direct control over that information, but we require our event related vendors to agree to follow applicable law including, where applicable, GDPR.